Jamin-Software-Foundation/orinayo/USER-GUIDE.md

 <br clear="left"/>

 # Dashboard
-This part of the application is the application dashboard showing the current status or values associated with the live music being created by OrinAyo.
+This part of the application is the application dashboard showing the current status or values associated with the live music being created by Orin Ayo.

 ## 20 - Main Display
 <img src=https://jus-be.github.io/orinayo/assets/screenshots/dashboard20.png />

 - Displays the current song key and the current chord being played in that key.
 - The arranger style currently selected.
-OrinAyo supports an intro,  four main ( labelled A-D) and an end variation for each music style.
+Orin Ayo supports an intro,  four main ( labelled A-D) and an end variation for each music style.
 - Which Pad style (numbered 1-5) is currently playing
 - If a RealGuitar strum is in effect, this shows what strum variation is in use
 - If OrinAyo is using recalled configuration settings, the slot number for the saved configuration  settings is shown here.